 Maybe lose the stuffed toy, though.

 For those glorious times when you don’t have to carry your big backpack around, get yourself a day pack to carry just the essentials for day trips and day hikes.
 A 20-30l backpack should do the trick, which can usually fit in a water bottle, wallet, keys, phone, a couple of extra layers and then some.
-There are so many backpacks out there, but a practical outdoors backpack will serve you better than a fashion backpack, such as this 22l Osprey backpack.
+There are so many backpacks out there, but a practical outdoors backpack is the most versatile for urban and wilderness exploration, such as this 22l Osprey backpack.
 Alternatively, if you want a good-looking backpack just for exploring cities and doing day trips, check out the 25l Little America backpack or 19.5l Retreat Backpack by Herschel Supply Co. – see the full review of these eco-friendly backpacks.

 3. Hiking Boots

 Whether you prefer boots or shoes, sturdy footwear for hiking is an essential thing to pack for backpacking New Zealand!
 If you are coming to New Zealand, we’re guessing you are going to want to see the famous New Zealand landscapes while staying on a budget.
 Hiking is the best way to do this and there is no lack of hiking tracks in New Zealand.
 You hiking shoes are going to end up being your feet’s best friend by the end of your trip.
 To help you find a good pair of hiking footwear, we have put together How to Choose a Good Pair of Hiking Boots and 10 Tips for Picking the Perfect Hiking Boots for New Zealand.